 The investor here is careful and analytical.
 They understand their limitations as investors and have a subtle quietness in their abilities.
 The Individualist is simply in control of their investment journey.

 This characterizes the volatile, entrepreneurial and strong-willed investor.
 They are confident in their investment abilities and are looking out for the next big shot.

 The Celebrity Investor is an ardent follower of investment fads and trends.
 They indulge in investing in a number of alternative opportunities.
 The Celebrity Investor does not have an excellent grasp of investment like The Individualist; it’s rather inadequate.

 4. The Guardian:

 The investor here is highly risk-averse (much like an Angel Investor); they are keen on preserving wealth.
-They are skeptical about investing in stock markets because of rumours they may have heard from all and sundry.
-Ideally, the Guardian is quite prudent with their spending parity and do not fancy taking financial or investment risks as such.
+They are sceptical about investing in stock markets because of rumours they may have heard from all and sundry.
+Ideally, the Guardian is quite prudent with their spending parity and does not fancy taking financial or investment risks as such.

 5. Straight Arrow: